banana-js-engine/.github/profile/README.md

 ```

 ## Code Reviews
-Any pull request should not be merged to `dev` branchs without a code review from someone else.
+Any pull request should not be merged to `dev` branches without a code review from someone else.
 if person A makes a pull request, another person B should review the code.
 If person B asks for changes,
 person A should make the necessary changes and re-request review from person B. This cycle will continue
 until person B says `LGTM` which stands for `Looks good to me`.